R1a2h3u4l5-prog/Netflix/README.md

 3. Total Movies and TV shows by country
 4. Ratings
 5. Total Movies and TV shows by Distribution
-6. and filtered the Rating , Relese Year , Date added , Duratiion , Genre Based on the Title and Type of the movie or tv show
+6. and filtered the Rating , Release Year , Date added , Duration , Genre Based on the Title and Type of the movie or tv show